Mfaizl/jsongrapher-pyasd/README.md

 ## **0\.
 Plotting a JSON Record**
 It's as simple as one line!
 Then drag an [example](https://github.com/AdityaSavara/jsongrapher-py/tree/main/examples/example_1) JSONGrapher record into the window to plot!
+Below shows several plot types for 2D and 3D plots, followed by a simple example of how to use python JSONGrapher to create your own records.
 <pre>
 import JSONGrapher
 JSONGrapher.launch()